troyscott/express-auto/README.md

-# Express Auto - Simple Website Layout
+# Express Auto

+Website template leveraging node express providing a simple page layout.
+Provides an interface for creating unrelated lists of content which can be displayed in the body of the page layout.

 ## README Contents